devCU/IPS-4.3-BitTracker/README.md

 ```

 #### Full featured bit torrent tracker application for IPS 4.2x/4.3x Community Suite

+- 07/29/18
+    - Back from Vacation, moving forward on this project.
+	- Looking at a test on my board next week so we are close but lots to do so stay tuned

 - 05/24/18 entered Beta 2
     - Upgrading for 4.3x compatibility